stephanebalasse/console-log-service/README.md

 import { AppComponent } from './app.component';

-// Import the module and model classes. import {ConsoleLogServiceModule, LogLevel, Options} from './console-log-service';
+// Import the module and model classes. import {ConsoleLogServiceModule, LogLevel, Options} from 'console-log-service';

 export function ConsoleLogOptions(): Options {
   if (ENV === 'production') {